 Steam therapy can also be used in several first aid situations during labor and delivery and the immediate postpartum – stalled labor, retained placenta, urine retention, pre-eclampsia and general pain relief and relaxation.

 1) In early postpartum, many steam users feel immediate relief that improves with each steam session.
 It is common to have discharge after steaming (lochia, mucus, clots, bleeding).
 If someone has not done any postpartum steaming and their menstruation has not returned yet, it is also often for them to have post-steam discharge.
 Depending on the discharge, steaming must sometimes stop for a day or two until it is resumed.

 2) In the middle postpartum steaming can be used to help painless return to intimacy, softening scar tissue, resolving bleeding issues, fending off early menstrual return, resolving extended lochia, resolving prolapse, hemorrhoids and urinary incontincence; and support with nursing.
 This is also when cesarean deliverers start steaming.
-3) In the late postpartum steaming can be used to help with hormonal balance, healthy menstrual cycle returns, reducing heavy/painful menstruation and late menstrual return.
+Using the wrong herbs during this time might result in an early menstrual return.